Beyond the Sampled Token: Preserving Candidate Support in RLVR: Implementation Details

-All models are trained with a learning rate of $10^{-6}$, a batch size of 1024, and a PPO mini-batch size of 256.
-Each input problem is sampled with 8 responses using temperature 1.0.
-We set $\alpha$ in SimKO as 0.01, and define the entropy threshold $\tau(q)$ as the $q$-quantile of the token-level entropy distribution, such that a fraction $q$ of all tokens have entropy values lower than $\tau(q)$.
-Unless otherwise specified, we use $\tau(0.8)$ in our experiments.
-We also set $\lambda_{\text{top1}} = 1.1$, except for Qwen2.5-7B where we use $\lambda_{\text{top1}} = 1.05$.
-For the logic task, we apply a warm-up of 50 steps and use a smaller $\alpha = 0.005$ along with $\lambda_{\text{top1}} = 1.05$.
+All experiments are conducted on 8 H100 GPUs.
+For the math tasks, training takes approximately 120 H100 GPU hours for the 7B models, while Qwen2.5-32B requires nearly 192 H200 GPU hours.
+For the logic tasks, training takes about 120 H100 GPU hours.
+For the coding tasks, training takes about 160 H100 GPU hours.
+We use verl v0.2.0 for training. \paragraph{Math Tasks.} For math tasks, all models are trained with a learning rate of $10^{-6}$, a global batch size of 1024, and a PPO mini-batch size of 256.
+For each input problem, we sample 8 responses with temperature 1.0.
+The maximum prompt length is 1024.
+The maximum response length is 3072 for Qwen2.5-Math-7B and Llama3.2-3B-Instruct, and 8192 for Qwen2.5-32B.
+For the entropy-loss baseline, we set the coefficient to 0.01.
+For CaSP, we set $\alpha=0.01$ and define the entropy threshold $\tau_q$ as the $q$-quantile of the token-level entropy distribution, such that a fraction $q$ of tokens in each response have entropy lower than $\tau_q$.
+Unless otherwise specified, we use $\tau_{0.8}$.
+We set $\lambda_{\mathrm{top1}}=1.1$ and $N=3$ for all math models.

+\paragraph{Logic Tasks.} For logic tasks, all models are trained with a learning rate of $10^{-6}$, a global batch size of 128, and a PPO mini-batch size of 32.
+For each input problem, we sample 16 responses with temperature 1.0.
+The maximum prompt length is 2048, and the maximum response length is 8192.
+We use dynamic sampling and set the upper clipping threshold to 0.28 for all methods.
+For CaSP, we apply a 50-step GRPO warm-up and set $\alpha=0.005$, $ \lambda_{\mathrm{top1}}=1.05$, and $N=3$.

+\paragraph{Coding Tasks.} For coding tasks, all models are trained with a learning rate of $10^{-6}$, a global batch size of 128, and a PPO mini-batch size of 32.
+For each input problem, we sample 8 responses with temperature 0.6.
+The maximum prompt length is 2048, and the maximum response length is 8192.
+For CaSP, we set $\alpha=0.05$, $\lambda_{\mathrm{top1}} =1.1$, and $N=3$.